-SMOKING IN THE NETHERLANDS: KEY STATISTICS FOR 2019 STATISTICS ON SMOKING, SMOKING CESSATION, AND THE USE OF ELECTRONIC CIGARETTES IN THE NETHERLANDS SMOKING IN THE NETHERLANDS
+SMOKING IN THE NETHERLANDS: KEY STATISTICS FOR 2020 STATISTICS ON SMOKING, SMOKING CESSATION, AND THE USE OF ELECTRONIC CIGARETTES IN THE NETHERLANDS SMOKING IN THE NETHERLANDS

-21,7% of adults (18 and older) in the Netherlands smoked in 2019
+20.2% of adults (18 and older) in the Netherlands smoked in 2020

-32,8% Nearly 1 in 3 people who smoke in the Netherlands made a serious quit attempt in 2019
+35.6% Over 1 in 3 people (35.6%) who smoke in the Netherlands made a serious quit attempt in 2020

-Slightly less than 3.0 million of the 13.7 adults in the Netherlands smoked in 2019
+About 2.8 million of the 13.9 adults in the Netherlands smoked in 2020

-1,6% of adults in the Netherlands used an electronic cigarette regularly in 2019 NETHERLANDS EXPERTISE CENTRE FOR TOBACCO CONTROL The Netherlands Expertise Centre for Tobacco Control (NET) is part of the Trimbos Institute.
+1.1% of adults in the Netherlands used an electronic cigarette regularly in 2020 NETHERLANDS EXPERTISE CENTRE FOR TOBACCO CONTROL The Netherlands Expertise Centre for Tobacco Control (NET) is part of the Trimbos Institute.
 The Centre develops, collates, and disseminates independent knowledge on all aspects of tobacco use and tobacco control to health professionals, scientists, and public officials in the Netherlands.
 These dissemination activities include sharing information about tobacco usage, prevention options, treatment of tobacco addiction, and policy options.

-SMOKING IN THE NETHERLANDS: KEY STATISTICS FOR 2019 This bulletin outlines key statistics on smoking, smoking cessation, tobacco smoke exposure, and electronic cigarette use among adults in 2019.
-It is an English translation of the Dutch-language version.
-All statistics are derived from the Health Survey database, which is part of the Dutch Lifestyle Monitor data collection.1 THE DUTCH LIFESTYLE MONITOR The Lifestyle Monitor consists of multiple data sources.
+SMOKING IN THE NETHERLANDS: KEY STATISTICS FOR 2020 This bulletin outlines key statistics on smoking, smoking cessation, tobacco smoke exposure, and electronic cigarette use among adults in 2020 in the Netherlands.
+It is an English translation of the Dutch language version.
+All statistics are derived from the Health Survey database, which is part of the Netherlands Lifestyle Monitor data collection.1 THE NETHERLANDS LIFESTYLE MONITOR The Lifestyle Monitor consists of multiple data sources.
 One of these sources is the Health Survey, conducted by Statistics Netherlands.
 The Trimbos Institute and Statistics Netherlands are part of the Lifestyle Monitor Consortium, which is responsible for the content and data collection of the Lifestyle Monitor.
-This effort is coordinated by the National Institute for Public Health and the Environment (RIVM) and has been commissioned by the Ministry of Health, Welfare and Sport.
+This effort is coordinated by the National Institute for Public Health and the Environment (RIVM) and has been commissioned by the Ministry of Health, Welfare and Sport in the Netherlands.
 THE ANNUAL HEALTH SURVEY The Health Survey is an annual population survey conducted by Statistics Netherlands since 1981.
 Statistics Netherlands collects data on the health of the population of the Netherlands through an annual random, representative sample from the municipal population registry (Personal Records Database).
 Respondents are first approached to participate in the survey via internet.
-A selection of those who were invited to participate but did not respond were approached for a face-to-face interview.
+A selection of those who were invited to participate in the survey but did not respond were approached for a face-to-face interview.
 The data provides national key statistics on smoking in the population of the Netherlands.
-Over 7800 people aged 18 years or older completed the Health Survey in 2019.
+Over 7000 people aged 18 years or older completed the Health Survey in 2020.
 More information about the survey method of the Health Survey can be found on the website of Statistics Netherlands.2 THE ROLE OF THE TRIMBOS INSTITUTE The Trimbos Institute publishes key national statistics on smoking, alcohol use, and drug use.
 Key smoking statistics include, but are not limited to, smoking rates, trends in the number of quit attempts, and the number of adults who use electronic cigarettes.
-Both local and national government authorities in the Netherlands use these statistics to monitor tobacco control policies.
+Both local and national government authorities in the Netherlands use these statistics to monitor tobacco use and how control policies work.
 Experts at the Trimbos Institute used the data from the Health Survey to calculate the statistics presented in this bulletin.